schelian/python_project_template/README.md

 1. How to run the code with different datasets or parameters
 1. How to examine the results
 1. EXTRA but good to have: expected output and time to run each step
-1. EXTRA EXTRA: how to extend the code for new datasets, parameters, models, etc. What calls, what, etc. The format of datasets and parameters can also be described.
+1. EXTRA EXTRA: how to extend the code for new datasets, parameters, models, etc. See "How to go further" below.
+1. EXTRA EXTRA EXTRA: What calls, what, etc. The format of datasets and parameters can also be described.

 # One time setup
+Conda simplifies python package management and environment isolation.
+It lets you easily install packages and avoid conflicts across projects; it also make projects more reproducible/portable.
 ````
 conda env create -f environment.yml -n python_project_template
 ````